HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **encapsulation** An object oriented programming concept that binds together the data and functions that manipulate the data, and that keeps both safe from outside interference and misuse.
 **end-of-file** Special marker indicating that there is no more data left to read in a file, the exact representation is system defined.
 **EOF** Abbreviaton for end-of-file.
+**expression** A combination of one ore more operands and usually one ore more operators.
+The evaluation results in a value.
 F
 -
 **for statement** Provides a mechanism that allows code to be executed repeatedly.